All Episodes

 With all of his tweeting, Trump is one of those guys.

-Trump has brought the internet troll to the campaign.
+Trump has brought the Internet troll to the campaign.

-Now, there's a negative connotation to internet trolls, and and uh uh but at the same time, this is becoming mainstream, this kind of uh speech pattern, the way people speak, this is common on the internet.
+Now, there's a negative connotation to internet trolls, but at the same time, this is becoming mainstream.

 This is the kind of stuff that people say every day, everywhere, on the internet, multiple times a day, and nothing happens to them.

-They don't get shut down, they don't get shouted down.
+They don't get shut down.

 But I think there's even beyond all that, there's another reason why you put these words in the mouth of any other Republican running for this nomination, and this spot does wipe them out.